 Journey Church has deep relationships with ministry partners in Ethiopia.
 There are more than 4 million orphans in the country, and that number is growing fast!
 In the capital city Addis Ababa, there are 250,000 homeless orphans; many of these do not reach adulthood.

 Since 2009, Journey Church has been busy working with God and Ethiopian partners in Ethiopia.

-Our next trip is in July 2019 and registration is closed.
-Stay tuned in early 2020 for news about registering for next year’s trip.
+Stay tuned in early 2020 for news about registering for our next trip.

 When is the 2019 Trip?